 Ovarian cancer signs and symptoms

-Do you know the main signs and symptoms of ovarian cancer?
-This Ovarian Cancer Awareness month, here's what every woman needs to know.
+This Ovarian Cancer Awareness month, here's the signs and symptoms every woman needs to know.

 Each February, Ovarian Cancer Australia asks us to take a moment to recognise women and their families who are affected by ovarian cancer, and to make sure we all know the signs, symptoms and risk factors.

 Ovarian cancer is most common in women over 50 who have been through menopause, but it can affect women of all ages.
 The main risk factors are age and genetics – family history is responsible for at least 15% of ovarian cancers – but lifestyle factors such as being overweight or eating a high fat diet may also increase your risk.

 Recognising the symptoms

 Ovarian cancer can be difficult to diagnose, because the signs and symptoms can be attributed to a range of common (and often less serious) health problems.

 The four symptoms more frequently reported by women diagnosed with ovarian cancer are: